riasingh2353/team27/docs/Lab4.md

 end
 ~~~

 To ensure that our memory array is set up correctly, we created test patterns that could be injected into memory and output on our display.
-The following code block creates an output resembling St. George's Cross:
+The following code block creates an output resembling St. George's Cross in the top left corner, surrounded by blue:

 ~~~c
 always @ (posedge PCLK) begin